-Our assessment strategy is designed to ensure you can identify issues, decide how to collect and analyse evidence, come to reasoned conclusions based on that evidence, and present your findings via various methods of communication.
+The majority of modules do not involve exams.
+Assessments are designed to ensure you can identify issues, decide how to collect and analyse evidence, come to reasoned conclusions based on that evidence, and present your findings via various communication methods.

-At Stage 1, we use a range of computer-based assessments to help you gauge your own level of learning and to gain constructive feedback.
-Some modules involve more traditional essays and reports as well as a mixture of individual and group tasks.
-You will also be encouraged to keep a reflective portfolio.
+- At Stage 1: Computer-based assessments help you gauge your own level of learning and gain constructive feedback.
+Some modules involve more traditional essays and reports plus a mixture of individual and group tasks.
+You are also encouraged to keep a reflective portfolio.

-At Stage 3, you will be improving the most important elements of your toolkit as a professional economist and financial analyst: your research and consultancy skills.
+- At Stage 3: Assessments centre on your research and consultancy skills.
 Through the Applied Economic Project, you will apply these skills to a live project involving a business.